OtherRealms/Action-Blocks-Guide/index.rst

 * **Hold Frames** , Hold frames will be added at the end of each action or repeat such as when using Action Range.
 Not compatible with root motion.

-* **Root Motion** , Use the accumulated position and rotation of the root group for calculating motion such as walking.

-* * **Root**, The Root group used for motion and rotation.

-* * **Allow Blending**, Allow blending operation availbale on each node to affect the Root channels.

-* * **Slide Removal**,Uses Pose Bones to contrain Root motion movement to activity of Pose Bones such as thighs(Fk) or feet controllers(IK).

-* * **Method**, Pose Bone animation affects root translation using the method; MIN-The lowest value is used, MAX-Highest value is used to constrain, SUM-The total of values are used to constrain Root translation.

-* * **Location/Rotation**, The axis which will be used for root motion.
-Note, objects will typically use Z up in world space with the exception of cameras which have Y up.
-Bones transforms are relative to parents and therefore have their own rotation matrices and can differ depending on rigging convention and source of armature.
-For example a root bone sourced from another software may be forward facing rather than vertical when imported.

 Action Node
 ============